Jo Jung-suk: 2004–2010: Early career, becoming a musical star

+2011–2018: Introduction to Architecture, breakout roles and success

-In 2011 he landed his first television role on cable series What's Up as an awkward but talented music student.
-But 2012 would be his breakout year, starring in two high-profile projects.
-In his big screen debut, he played a supporting role in box office hit Architecture 101.
-As the young hero's best friend Nab-ddeuk, Jo's performance brimmed with personality and comic timing, and he won Best New Actor at the Blue Dragon Film Awards, as well as received nominations from the Grand Bell Awards and Buil Film Awards.
+In 2011, he landed his first television role on cable series What's Up, playing an awkward but talented music student.
+However, 2012 proved to be his breakout year with two high-profile projects.
+In his big-screen debut, he played a supporting role as Nab-ddeuk, the young hero's best friend, in the box-office hit Architecture 101.
+Jo's performance, which brimmed with personality and comic timing, earned him the Best New Actor award at the Blue Dragon Film Awards, along with nominations from the Grand Bell Awards and Buil Film Awards.
 He was once again a scene stealer in his third onscreen role as earnest soldier Eun Shi-kyung in the drama series The King 2 Hearts.
-Jo's display of versatility and screen presence in those projects caused a surge in mainstream popularity for the actor, resulting in close to twenty offers for films and TV series, not to mention commercials.
+Jo's display of versatility and screen presence in these projects caused a surge in his mainstream prominence, resulting in close to twenty offers for films and TV series, in addition to commercial endorsements.

-He next starred in big-screen comedy Almost Che, loosely based on a real-life incident from 1985, in which student activists forcibly occupied the US Cultural Center in Seoul and had a standoff with the police.
-After filming the period drama Song Kang-ho-starred The Face Reader (for which he later won Best Supporting Actor at the Grand Bell Awards), Jo returned to television in his first onscreen leading role in the 2013 family drama You're the Best, Lee Soon-shin.
+He next starred in big-screen comedy Almost Che, which was loosely based on a real-life 1985 incident where student activists forcibly occupied the US Cultural Center in Seoul and had a standoff with the police.

+In 2013, Jo Jung-suk starred in his first historical film, The Face Reader, alongside Song Kang-ho.
+Jo played Paeng Heon, a character who wanders the eight provinces and holds the key to an important plot reversal in the film.
+He received favorable reviews from critics for his excellent performance and further established himself as an actor by winning the Best Supporting Actor award at both the Grand Bell Awards and the Korean Association of Film Critics Awards.
+Song Kang-ho praised Jo's performance, stating:"Jo Jung-suk is a talented actor.
+He was imprinted on the public through 'Introduction to Architecture', but in fact, he expressed various emotions in The Face Reader.
+He seems to be an excellent performer, capable of acting with emotional depth rather than a comedic appearance."(Sports Chosun, September 2, 2013).Following this, Jo returned to television in his first onscreen leading role in the 2013 family drama You Are the Best!, co-starring IU.

 Jo appeared in two films in 2014: the period thriller The Fatal Encounter, where he played an assassin targeting King Jeongjo, and the romantic comedy My Love, My Bride, a remake of the same-titled 1990 hit in which he and Shin Min-ah played a newly married couple.

 In 2015, Jo played an arrogant star chef who falls for his kitchen assistant who's been possessed by a virgin ghost in Oh My Ghost, which was a commercial and critical hit.
-He also headlined The Exclusive: Beat the Devil's Tattoo, in which he played a TV news reporter who gets a scoop, followed by the time-hopping thriller Time Renegade.
+He also headlined The Exclusive: Beat the Devil's Tattoo, in which he played a TV news reporter who gets a scoop, followed by the time-hopping thriller Time Renegades.